pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ax.set_ylim(0, 0.25);
 ```

 We can see here how the Bayesian uncertainty estimates driven by our deliberately vague priors encompasses more uncertainty than our MLE fit and the uninformative prior implies a wider predictive distribution for the 5% and 10% failure times.
-The Bayesian model with uninformative priors seems to do a better job of capturing the uncertainty in the non-parametric estimates of our CDF.
+The Bayesian model with uninformative priors seems to do a better job of capturing the uncertainty in the non-parametric estimates of our CDF, but without more information it's hard to tell which is the more appropriate model.

 The concrete estimates of failure percentage over time of each model fit are especially crucial in a situation where we have sparse data.
 It is a meaningful sense check that we can consult with subject matter experts about how plausible the expectation and range for the 10% failure time is for their product.